rooch-network/rooch-network.github.io/docs/02-what-is-rooch.md

 * Aggregate multi-chain assets.
 * Provide secure and instant confirmed high-speed execution environment.
-* Provide a state-channel-based settlement protocol on P2P networks.
+* Provide Modular DApp framework and state-channel-based settlement protocol on P2P networks.

 ## Key Features

-### Multi-chain settlement Execution Layer
+### Ethereum Layer2 with multi-chain settlement

-Rooch takes benefit of the current multi-chain ecosystem through a modular blockchain architecture that connects multiple Layer1 settlement layers and focuses on building an execution layer.
+Rooch takes benefit of the current multi-chain ecosystem through a modular architecture that connects multiple Layer1 as settlement layers and the arbitration layer (Ethereum) guarantees security.

 Normally, the modular blockchain solution has the settlement layer and arbitration layer in the same Layer1, but Rooch separates the two, thus enabling multi-chain settlement.

 Each layer can be selected and adapted according to the features and cost of different Layer1.
 For detailed technical solutions, please refer to: [modular blockchain architecture](04-technology/01-modular-blockchain-architecture/index.md) and [multi-chain settlement protocol](04-technology/01-modular-blockchain-architecture/01-multi-chain-settlement-protocol.md).

-And with such an implementation layer for multi-chain computing, we can securely aggregate multi-chain assets to provide DApps with rich assets as well as a unified settlement protocol.
+With such a multi-chain settlement Layer2, we can securely aggregate multi-chain assets and provide DApp with rich assets and a unified settlement protocol.

-And with such an execution layer for multi-chain settlement, we can securely aggregate multi-chain assets to DApps, provide a unified settlement protocol to DApps.

 ### Transaction and State Scaling for Layer1

 The current major layered scaling solutions mainly focus on scaling Layer1 transaction execution, but not on Layer1 state scaling.
 We believe that the state explosion problem will become one of the bottlenecks of Layer1 in the future, and Rooch provides both transaction and state scaling for Layer1.

-* Transaction scaling: through the [parallel transaction execution](04-technology/05-parallel-transaction-execution.md) to provide higher throughput.
+* Transaction scaling: through [parallel transaction execution](04-technology/05-parallel-transaction-execution.md) to provide higher throughput.
 * State Scaling: Rooch uses the features provided by Move to migrate the state of smart contract, from Layer1 to the execution layer, thus enabling [state scaling](04-technology/06-state-scaling.md) for Layer1.

-### Seamless CrossLayer Interoperability

-In current layered solution, cross-layer interaction is basically implemented only for message communication.
-We believe that cross-layer contract invocation are more developer-friendly and helpful for building a cross-layer smart contract ecosystem.

-In Rooch, an application's smart contracts can depend on and invoke contracts deployed in Move Layer1.
-The Move Layer1 is the module repository layer of Rooch.

-This ensures the continuity of dependencies and combinations between applications, and extends the combinability of smart contracts figured out in the DeFi era to cross-layer combinability, enabling seamless [cross-layer interoperability](04-technology/07-move-on-rooch/01-cross-layer-interoperability.md). .

-This bring the composability of smart contracts that was figured out in the DeFi era to cross-layer composability, ensuring [seamless cross-layer interoperability](04-technology/07-move-on-rooch/01-cross-layer-interoperability.md).

-### Secure and Instant transaction confirmation
+### Performance & Security improved on Layer2

+Rooch provides higher performance through [parallel transaction execution](04-technology/05-parallel-transaction-execution.md), and also improves security.

 The Layer2 solution does not rely on an asynchronous consensus mechanism to confirm transaction execution results, so it can achieve instant transaction confirmation.